JuliaComputing/Multibody.jl/docs/src/examples/pendulum.md

 # Pendulum--The "Hello World of multi-body dynamics"
-This beginners tutorial will model a pendulum pivoted around the origin in the world frame.
+This beginners tutorial will start by modeling a pendulum pivoted around the origin in the world frame.
 The world frame is a constant that lives inside the Multibody module, all multibody models are "grounded" in the same world, i.e., the `world` component must be included in all models.

 To start, we load the required packages
 ```@example pendulum